cogstat/cogstat_user_documentation/Handling-data.md

 * Open your file
     * by using the `Data > Open data file...` (or the `Data > Open demo data file...`) menu,
     * or by dragging and dropping your file to the CogStat window.
-    * (New in v2.4) If you change your source file and save it, you can simply reload your active data file with the `Data > Reload actual data file` command.
-After reloading the data, you can easily [rerun the analyses](Common-elements-of-the-analysis-results#rerun-the-analyses) seen in the Results pane.
 * If you use spreadsheet software, you can copy and paste your data.
     * The precision of the copied data depends on how the numbers were displayed in the spreadsheet, so change it according to your needs.
 CogStat handles precision automatically after importing the data, e.g., means are displayed with the precision of the raw data.
     * The decimal separator should be dot (i.e., [not comma or other signs](https://en.wikipedia.org/wiki/Decimal_separator#/media/File:DecimalSeparator.svg)).
-If your spreadsheet software uses other separator than dot, change your settings to modify the separator (see how to do it in [MicroSoft Office Excel](https://support.office.com/en-us/article/change-the-character-used-to-separate-thousands-or-decimals-c093b545-71cb-4903-b205-aebb9837bd1e) or in [LibreOffice Calc](https://help.libreoffice.org/Common/Languages)).
+If your spreadsheet software uses other separator than a dot, change your settings to modify the separator (see how to do it in [MicroSoft Office Excel](https://support.office.com/en-us/article/change-the-character-used-to-separate-thousands-or-decimals-c093b545-71cb-4903-b205-aebb9837bd1e) or in [LibreOffice Calc](https://help.libreoffice.org/Common/Languages)).
     * Note that other statistical software will copy only the selected data but not the variable names and measurement levels, so the copy-and-paste method is usable only with spreadsheet software.

 After the data is opened, you'll see the first few cases in the Results pane, and (new in v2.4) the Data view on the left side will display all cases.

 CogStat can store only a single datasheet: When you import new data, the previous one will not be available anymore (until you import the previous one again).
 If you want to work on several datasets at the same time, open CogStat several times, and different datasets can be used.

+## How to edit your data?

+You can open your data set with any other software that can edit your file, and you can import the data again.

+There are a few features in CogStat that make editing your data easier:
+* (New in v2.5) To open the actual data file for editing it with the default software for that file type, click on `Data > Open data file with external data editor`.
+Note that CogStat will use the software that should be used by default to open the given file type.
+If you want to change the software that handles a file type, change it in your operating settings.
+* Sync your data in your editor software and CogStat
+    * (New in v2.4) If you change your source file and save it, you can simply reload your active data file with the `Data > Reload actual data file` command.
+After reloading the data, you can easily [rerun the analyses](Common-elements-of-the-analysis-results#rerun-the-analyses) seen in the Results pane.
+    * (New in v2.5) Turn on `Data > Reload data file when changed` to reload the actual data file automatically when the file is saved in the editor software.
+This way, you don't have to reload the file manually.
+    * (New in v2.5) Turn on 'Analyses > Rerun all analyses when file reloaded` to rerun all the analyses seen in the results pane whenever the file is reloaded.
+When automatic reloading and automatic analysis are turned on, the editor software can be considered as the external data editor of CogStat.